Fliplet/fliplet-cli/docs/API/fliplet-encryption.md

-# Encrypt the content of data sources
+# Encryption JS APIs

-Adding encryption on Data Sources requires just a few lines of code.
+Adding automatic encryption and decryption on Data Sources when being used in your apps requires just a few lines of code.
 Here's how it works:

-1. Add the `fliplet-encryption` Fliplet package to your **global resources** (*Developer options > Global > Settings > Resources*) to enable encryption and decryption functionalities in your Fliplet app
+1. Add the `fliplet-encryption` Fliplet package to your app's **global resources** (*Developer options > Global > Settings > Resources*) to enable encryption and decryption functionalities in your Fliplet app
 2. [Set up the encryption/decryption](#set-the-encryptiondecryption-key) private key in one of your **Screen Javascript** code (most likely when the user logs in)
 3. In your **Global JavaScript**, [specify a list of Data Sources to encrypt](#set-up-encryption-on-a-data-source-across-the-app) along with the list of columns that should be encrypted.